 He served as the President of Baidu Inc. for 5 years (2014.09-2019.10), responsible for autonomous driving, AI and cloud computing, infrastructure technologies, and emerging businesses.

 Prior to joining Baidu, Zhang was Microsoft’s Corporate Vice President and Chairman of Asia R&D Group, leading Microsoft’s overall research and development efforts in Asia-Pacific, Microsoft’s largest R&D establishment outside of US with over 3,000 scientists and engineers.
 Over his 16 year tenure at Microsoft, he has taken various key positions, including the Managing Director of Microsoft Research Asia (2000-2004), Chairman of Microsoft China (2007-2012), Corporate Vice President of Mobile and Embedded Products (2004-2006), and Asia R&D Chairman until September 2014.

-Before joining Microsoft, Zhang was Director of the Multimedia Technology Laboratory at Sarnoff Corp.
-Princeton, New Jersey (RCA Laboratories), where he oversaw the development of several significant digital video encoding and communications technologies for commercial and surveillance/security systems.
-Prior to that, from 1989 to 1994, Zhang was a senior technical staff member at GTE Laboratories Inc. (now part of Verizon) Corp. in Waltham, MA.
+Zhang was also the Director of the Multimedia Technology Laboratory at Sarnoff Corp. (now SRI) in Princeton, New Jersey between 1994 and 1998, and a senior technical staff member at GTE Laboratories Inc. (now part of Verizon) Corp. in Waltham, Massachusetts between 1990 and 1994.